Skip to content

 Abbeyfield

-The Abbeyfield Society is a charity which provides accommodation for people aged 55 and over.
-The type of housing varies, but could be a converted house with 6-12 bed-sitting rooms and a communal lounge.
-Some rooms have en-suite bathrooms.
-Residents are supported by a house manager and volunteers, and are provided with one or two cooked meals a day.
+The Abbeyfield Society is a charity that has different types of accommodation for people aged 55 and over.
+Residents are supported by a house manager and volunteers, and are provided with at least one cooked meal a day.

 Some newer Abbeyfield developments are larger and provide extra-care accommodation.